Transround/NativerSDK/README.md

 <p><strong><em>Notes:</em></strong></p>

 <p><strong><em>1.</em></strong><em> Alternatively you can go to </em><a href="http://www.eclipse.org/ajdt/downloads/"><em>http://www.eclipse.org/ajdt/downloads/</em></a><em> to download the AJDT plugin as a zip file and use that as a normal update site.</em></p>

+<p><strong><em>2</em></strong><em>.
+Due to lack of official AspectJ version, the latest Kepler 4.3 release of Eclipse is actually not supported by Nativer.
+As soon as AspectJ for Kepler becomes available, it will be validated by us, and communicated via our website</em></p>

 <p></p>